std05146KostarakosThesis/Thesis2022Sorting/README.md

-This Repository contains all the necessary C++ file for Sorting Algorithms that I considered for my thesis.
+This Repository contains all the necessary C++ files for Sorting Algorithms that I utilized for my thesis.

 sorting.cpp --> contains sorting algorithms for integer data input and it records  runtime sortingOperators.cpp --> contains sorting algorithms with comparison and assignment operations recording